timkinnane/node-dev-dotfiles/docs/PREREQUISITES.md

 brew -v
 ```

+## Hostname

+At this point you may want to give your computer a recognizable host name.

+This name will display in places like Github settings when you create tokens to authenticate this computer.

+Change the default name in:
+- System Settings > About > Name
+- System Settings > Sharing > Local hostname

+e.g. `BobsWorkMac` and `BobsWorkMac.local`

 ## Github

 Since Github auth from the default terminal can be tricky, the best approach to cloning this repo is to use the GitHub CLI.